centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 # RNA-Seq Workshop
 ## Quan Gu

-The following details the steps introduce the classical RNA-Seq data processing pipeline:
+A classical RNA-Seq data processing pipeline contains the following steps:

 • Quality control \
 • Mapping RNA-Seq reads against a reference genome \
 • Visualizing reads and transcript structures \
 • Performing differential expression analysis \
 • Visualizing differential expression analysis \
-• Function annotation and pathway analysis
+• Functional annotation and pathway analysis

+In this course, all the data we are using has been subsampled to save time and space.

 ###  1. Log on to the CVR server ###

-Open MobaXterm and log on the CVR-Alpha2 server.
+Open MobaXterm and log on to the CVR-Alpha2 server.

-Step 1: Create a working directory and go to your directory by the commands:
+Step 1: Create a working directory and go to your directory using the commands:

 ```
 mkdir RNASeq2023
 cd RNASeq2023
 ```

-This workshop use the single-end strand-specific RNA-Seq reads corresponding to six FASTQ samples, located at **/home4/VBG_data/RNASeq**
+This workshop use single-end strand-specific RNA-Seq reads from six samples (6 fastq files), located in **/home4/VBG_data/RNASeq**

-You could generate the soft link to your current directory.
+You will generate soft links to these files in your current directory.
-Condition1: Mock samples,
-Condition2: Interferon treated samples.

-**IFNb01.fastq; IFNb02.fastq; IFNb03.fastq**；

-**Mock01.fastq; Mock02.fastq; Mock03.fastq**
+Condition1 - Mock samples: **Mock01.fastq; Mock02.fastq; Mock03.fastq**

-In this course, all the data we used have been subsampling for saving time and space.
+Condition2 - Interferon treated samples: **IFNb01.fastq; IFNb02.fastq; IFNb03.fastq**

-Step 2: Generate a soft link to the tutor directory and change to the directory by the commands:
+Step 2: Generate a soft link to the files, here is an example for one file:

 ```
 ln -s /home4/VBG_data/RNASeq/IFNb01.fastq
 ```

-We need to get the reference genome file as well.
+We need to make soft links to the reference genome file as well.

 ```
 ln -s /home4/VBG_data/RNASeq/Human
 ln -s /home4/VBG_data/RNASeq/Homo_sapiens.GRCh38.107.gtf
 ```

-Have a look at the human reference genome (GRCh38) and its annotation files, and print the last 50 lines of these files.
+**Task**: Have a look at the human reference genome (GRCh38) and its annotation files, and print the last 50 lines of these files.

 ###  2. Quality control ###

-The first step of the RNA-Seq analysis is the Quality control.
+The first step of RNA-Seq analysis is Quality control.
-Before we start the analysis, it is always a good start to inspect the quality of the samples.
+Before we start the analysis, it is always good inspect the quality of the samples.
 Here we use **FastQC** to visualize the quality of the sequences.
 To begin, simply run:
 ```
 fastqc
 ```
-The software use command from terminal.
-This will bring up a GUI window for you on your desktop.
-Load the sample from the GUI.
+The software use from the terminal will bring up a GUI window for you on your desktop.
+Load a sample from the GUI.

 **File -> Open -> IFNb01.fastq**

 We could do trimming after quality control.
-The trimming includes quality trimming and adapter trimming.
+Trimming includes quality trimming and adapter trimming.

-The trimming software: **Trim_galore**, **cutadapt** , **Prinseq**, **Trimmomatic**,etc.
+Several trimming programs exist: **Trim_galore**, **cutadapt** , **Prinseq**, **Trimmomatic**,etc.
-At this workshop, we will use **Trim_galore** to trim the reads.
+In this workshop, we will use **Trim_galore** to trim the reads.
-Note: the default adapter sequence of Illumina and Proton system are different.
+Note: the default adapter sequence of Illumina and Proton sequencing platforms are different.

-The command:
+The following command will trim with default settings:

 ```
 trim_galore IFNb01.fastq >/dev/null 2>&1
 ```

-Check the difference between raw data and trimmed data by (1)file size, (2)reads number and (3)reads quality.
+**Task**: Check the difference between raw data and trimmed data by (1) file size, (2) read number and (3) read quality.

 ###  3. Mapping RNA-Seq reads against a reference genome ###

 The next step is to align reads to the genome.
-The mapping output are BAM files is the binary version of a SAM file.
+The mapping output are BAM files which is a binary version of a SAM file.
 A SAM file (.sam) is a tab-delimited text file that contains sequence alignment data.
-This step is most time-consuming.
+This step is most time-consuming step.
-At this workshop, we will use **Hisat2** to map the reads to the reference genome, which is developed for RNA-Seq analysis.
-Remember to build **Hisat2** index before you run mapping, which I have already done for you.
+In this workshop, we will use **Hisat2** to map the reads to the reference genome, which is a mapping program specifically developed for RNA-Seq analysis.
+When doing this at home, remember to build the **Hisat2** index before you run the mapping, which I have already done for you.
+I have already done this for you and you can use it with the following command:

 ```
 genome='/home4/VBG_data/RNASeq/Human'